 Check out the video and see how we can go about solving this type of problem in the most efficient manner.

 As always, with Love, Prepineer

-How to calculate the probability of Combinations?
+[VIDEO] How to calculate the probability of Combinations?

 Come Join with us around the social interwebs as we share unique resources, strategies, and materials to help you prepare for your upcoming FE Exam.